-We plan on focusing on this more after Fall Retreat, but for now we simply wanted to give you a heads up.
+We plan on focusing on this more later, but for now we simply wanted to give you a heads up.

 C.S.
 Lewis would go on to write more than 30 books, and become one of the most influential Christians of the century, touching millions through his writings.